Absalom wins over the heart of the nation. He ousts David. David flees Jerusalem. UPDATED.

 the people increased continually with Absalom.
 Absalom continues to gain loyal followers.

 Apparently David is doing nothing to keep people loyal to himself.
+Plus the mounting corruption of his leadership is probably alienating people.

 VERSE 13.
 A messenger came to David, saying, “The hearts of the men of Israel are after Absalom.”